LGBTQ+ Veterans Encourage Openness

 “Be honest with yourself and be honest with the people who love you and who will stand by you, because you’re most likely going to lose very little and you’re going to gain a lot.”

 The Veterans Crisis Line connects Veterans in crisis and their families and friends with qualified, caring VA responders through a confidential toll-free hotline and online chat, regardless of enrollment in VA care.
-If you are thinking about death or suicide, call the Veterans Crisis Line now at 1-800-273-8255 and Press 1, use the Veterans Crisis Line online chat, or send a text message to the Veterans Crisis Line at 838255.
+If you are thinking about death or suicide, call the Veterans Crisis Line now by dialing 988 and Pressing 1, use the Veterans Crisis Line online chat, or send a text message to the Veterans Crisis Line at 838255.
 The Veterans Crisis Line offers free, confidential support, 24/7/365.